 CAPT Richard S. “Robbie” Roberts, USN (Ret.)
-2017 NHA CAPT Mark Starr Pioneer Award Winner, NHA Lifetime Member #107, Former CO of HU-2 and the Navy’s Oldest Living Helicopter Pilot 107 Years of Age
+2017 NHA CAPT Mark Starr Pioneer Award Winner, NHA Lifetime Member #107, Former CO of HU-2 Passes Away at 107 Years of Age

 CAPT Roberts was originally designated as a Naval Aviator in 1939, becoming a Navy Helicopter Pilot on January 6, 1953 at HTU-1, NAS Ellyson Field, Pensacola, FL.
 He was Navy Helicopter Pilot Designator Number R-1344.
 CAPT Roberts was born April 14, 1914 and passed away on August 13, 2021 at age 107 years.